Yatharth-Bhavsar/Paryatan-A-Travel-Planner-Website/README.md

 We welcome contributions to improve Paryatan.
 Please follow these steps to contribute:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch:
+    ```bash
+    git checkout -b feature-branch
+    ```
+3. Commit your changes:
+    ```bash
-3. Commit your changes (`git commit -m 'Add some feature'`).
+    git commit -m 'Add some feature'
+    ```
-4. Push to the branch (`git push origin feature-branch`).
+4. Push to the branch:
+    ```bash
+    git push origin feature-branch
+    ```
 5. Create a pull request.

 ## License

-This project is not cureently licensed under any License.
+This project is not currently licensed under any license.

 ## Contact

-For any inquiries or support, please contact us via the [Contact Us] https://www.instagram.com/yeah.yatharth/ page.
+For any inquiries or support, please contact us via the [Contact Us](https://www.instagram.com/yeah.yatharth/) page.

 ---